 In 1969, Warren and Richard developed a plan for what they believed would be the restaurant of the future.
 These plans called for broad menu additions, attractive to the business person yet ffamily friendly, and capable of handling more formal and larger affairs.
 In 1974, Warren suffered his 3rd heart attack, severely limiting his activity.
 Richard was in Germany with the

 U. S. Army & not allowed to return home long enough to establish a satisfactory management arrangement, making it necessary to sell “Carlile Brothers”.
 Warren & Herman sold the Restaurant in 1974 to the Evan’s Family and retired.

 In 1976, Warren & Pearl watched as Richard Carlile and his wife Susan opened Carlile’s Restaurant in Scottsboro, Alabama.
 The restaurant opened with a menu similar to Birmingham’s but evolved to the menu similar to the one we have today.
 Most of the items on the menu were hand prepared on premises using the recipes from Carlile's 1st generation or originating in Richard's kitchen.They made the menu if Richard really liked them.
 Richard and Susan retired in 2009.

 Where are they now?
 Robert died in 1957.
 Warren died in 1983, Pearl died 11 Sep 2007.
 Herman died in 1991.
-Jimmy, Warren’s 3rd son, opened a restaurant in Birmingham, Alabama in 2000 and is doing well.
+Jimmy, Warren’s 3rd son, opened a restaurant in Birmingham, Alabama in 2000 and has since retired.
 Herman’s kids,Linda is retired, Elaine and Pete, opened restaurants in Moody, Alabama in the early 90's but retired about 2005 and otherwise doing well.
-Richard retired in 2009 and is now simply advising Rob, his son & wife Greta as they commence operation of their third generation Restaurant , also called Carlile's.
+Richard retired in 2009 and is now simply advising Rob, at this third generation Restaurant , also called Carlile's.